poolparty-semantic-suite/charts/graphwise-platform/README.md

 your app instances.

 ###### IMPORTANT
-**In this case you must use our custom PoolParty-Keycloak image, which includes custom themes and extensions:**
+**In this case you must use our custom PoolParty-Keycloak image, which includes required extensions:**

 👉 [ontotext/poolparty-keycloak on Docker Hub](https://hub.docker.com/r/ontotext/poolparty-keycloak)